 For a list of recovery actions please refer to Appendix 1 in this document.
-The ICARA is based on the 2022 year end and was published in quarter 4 of 2023.
-In accordance within the Group's policy, the Company maintains its risk profile on the Group's One Risk & Control Self-Assessment (ORCSA) system which documents the key risks to the business and which is regularly reviewed at several junctures within the current governance landscape.
+The ICARA is based on the 2023-year end and was published in quarter 3 of 2024.

+In accordance with the Group's policy, the Company maintains its risk profile on the Group's One Risk & Control Self-Assessment (RCSA) system which documents the key financial and non-financial risks to the business, and which is regularly reviewed at several junctures within the current governance landscape.